HARINIASHWINI/IOT/README.md

 PHASE 3:PROJECT DEVELOPMENT

 INTRODUCTION:
 	Developing a traffic management project using Wokwi, a platform that allows you to simulate and program electronic circuits, can be an interesting and educational project.
 To create such a project, you'll need to use virtual components, microcontrollers, sensors, and actuators to simulate and control traffic.
-Here's a step-by-step guide to creating a basic traffic management system using Wokwi:
+Here's a step-by-step guide to creating a basic traffic management system using Wokwi

 1.Sign Up for Wokwi:
 	If you haven't already, sign up for a Wokwi account and familiarize yourself with the platform.